Emerald Hill

 EMERALD HILL is ultimately a story about loss and vision.

-From Edmund’s failing eyesight in the 19th century to Rebecca’s camera in 1988, the narrative traces a movement from inner darkness to outward clarity.
+From Edmund’s failing eyesight in the 19th century to Rebecca’s camera in 1988, the narrative traces inner darkness to outward clarity.

 Vision becomes both political and spiritual, the choice to witness or look away.